nspin/nspin.github.io/dynamic/misc/unikernel-resources.md

 - In the early days, Linux and Minix were battling for a spot in the mainstream.
 Minix was (and still is) a microkernel, and is worth reading about.
 - L4 is a specification for a microkernel.
 It has a "formally verified" implementation (SeL4), which is very cool, and illustrates a security benefit of modularity (the core you have to worry about is smaller, so you can do crazy things like formally verify it).

-Checking out these microkernels, along with a Google search of “microkernel” should do the trick.
+Checking out these microkernels, along with a Google search of "microkernel" should do the trick.
 The ideas here aren't too crazy with a good foundation from the last section.

 ## Hypervisors